Lukasye/ds_project_ws2223_group3/README.md

 ```
 the parameter `port` identify the port Server connected to. (for UDP) <br>
 with `opt` you can define whether the Server is the entry point of this system.
 The default setting in this case will be `port 10001` and `opt 1` <br><br>
 <b>For windows Users:</b> In the Code dir you can find a `start_win.bat` file, by clicking on it or using the following command in cmd you'll get 4 terminal windows with 2 servers and 2 clients running.
 It is useful for do some testing.
+It includes some common cases, for example 2-client-2-server situation and so on.
 ```
-cd Code
+cd Code/start_up
-start_win.bat
+2_client_2_server.bat
 ```
 <b>The command supported currently:</b>
 ![terminal](img/broadcast.png) <br>